D5035, 5035, 24035

 Works visits (records incomplete).

 Noted Derby Works March 1962.

-1967 - With the electrification at the southern end of the LMR progressing and with more arrivals to the London Division from Derby Works of the latest Class 25's there began a gradual migration northwards of the older Type 2's, during March D5035 found a new home in the Birmingham Division (D02).
+With the electrification at the southern end of the LMR progressing and with more new Class 25s ex-Derby Works being allocated to the London Division there began a gradual migration northwards of the older Type 2s, during March D5035 found a new home in the Birmingham Division (D02).
 During August a further move north, along with a great many others saw D5035 reach the Stoke Division (D05).